 The course consists of 5 components:

 - Recorded lectures.
 You will have access to recorded lectures, which introduce the course material in an interesting, accessible way

 - Forum discussions.
 You can ask (and answer) any questions you want in the forum, and get answers from other participants and the course facilitators.

 - Assessments.
 There are two assessments, peer-assessed by other course participants and reviewed in the weekly seminars.

 - Expert presentations.
 In order to support ongoing learning, we organise online expert presentations in topics as diverse as women's economic empowerment, value for money, measuring systemic change, and using results for measurement.

-The course typically takes four days to complete, and can be taken over 1-2 months, depending on your interest and availability.
+The course typically takes four days to complete over the month, depending on your interest and availability.
 It is completely flexible (apart from the live seminars) - you can watch the lectures, participate on the forum, and do the assignments whenever you want.

 You will receive a certificate upon successful completion of course.